Check and Update Outdated Graphics Driver

 - Click on Install and wait until the process is done which will fix the game files

 Valorant game settings are what determine its FPS.
 But what players don’t know is that could be the leading cause behind the Valorant crashes.
 Lower-end PCs cannot take some high graphics settings in Valorant, making the entire game crash.
 What you’ll want to do is change these game settings.

-This will significantly increase FPS in Valorant, and it should fix the crashing issue.
-But if you’re still getting hit with crashes, you’ll want to give the game special privileges.
+This will significantly increase FPS in Valorant, and should fix the crashing issue.

 Run Valorant as an Administrator